marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 Today I want to walk you through my experiments with CoreOS, confd, etcd, fleet, and CloudFormation.
 I'm very excited about these tools and I hope to share that excitement with you :-).

-All the code for these experiments is in [this repo](https://github.com/marceldegraaf/coreos-blogpost-code).
-If you want to comment on this blog post, or you run into issues with the walkthrough below, please [email me](mailto:mail@marceldegraaf.net) or [ping me](https://twitter.com/marceldegraaf) on Twitter.
+All the code for these experiments is in [this repo](https://github.com/marceldegraaf/blog-coreos-1).
+If you want to comment on this article, or you run into issues with the walkthrough below, please [email me](mailto:mail@marceldegraaf.net) or [ping me](https://twitter.com/marceldegraaf) on Twitter.

 #### Updates

 2014-04-30 – thanks to [@brianhicks](https://twitter.com/brianhicks/status/461528976070963200) and [bacongobbler](https://news.ycombinator.com/item?id=7674287) I've replaced
 all the grep/awk voodoo to get the host IP with a simple solution based on environment variables from `/etc/environment`.
-The code samples below have been updated, along with the systemd unit files in [the repository](https://github.com/marceldegraaf/coreos-blogpost-code).
+The code samples below have been updated, along with the systemd unit files in [the repository](https://github.com/marceldegraaf/blog-coreos-1).

-2014-05-01 – thanks to [@brianhicks](https://github.com/marceldegraaf/coreos-blogpost-code/commit/9460d99a7bedfb517d94084f35539052cb550a62#commitcomment-6174324) I've removed the
+2014-05-01 – thanks to [@brianhicks](https://github.com/marceldegraaf/blog-coreos-1/commit/9460d99a7bedfb517d94084f35539052cb550a62#commitcomment-6174324) I've removed the
 calls to `/bin/bash` in the systemd unit files, and now just call the required process right away.
 The `$COREOS_PUBLIC_IPV4` variable gets substituted in with `${...}`.

 2014-05-02 – updated the `fleetctl submit` commands to include `start` as well.
 When I started writing this article I was using an alpha version of fleetctl that automatically starts submitted units.
 The article has been updated to reflect the commands that work with the currently stable version of fleetctl (0.2.0).

+2014-05-03 – part 2 of this article is up: [CoreOS follow-up: Sinatra, Logstash, Elasticsearch, and Kibana](http://marceldegraaf.net/2014/05/05/coreos-follow-up-sinatra-logstash-elasticsearch-kibana.html)

 ### Introduction